jj98-hub/Yolo/README.md

 # Yolo

-This Script Making using trained Yolo model very easy.
+This Script makes using trained Yolo model very easy.